rizac/eGSIM/static/js/v-components/README.md

 where:

-- `responseData` is the `response.data` Object received from the server after e.g. form submission (e.g., there must be a `BASE_FORM` implementing something like `@submitted="responseData=arguments[0].data`)
+- `responseData` is the `response.data` Object received from the server after e.g. form submission (e.g., there must be a `FormDataHTTPClient` implementing something like `@submitted="responseData=arguments[0].data`)

 - `download-url` is  a string of the URL to call for downloading plots